No hype. No spin. Just college life from the inside

 in the words of those who live it.

-Two coffee bars!
+Yes!
 Capital Perks is located on the front door entrance level of the Public Affairs Center, on the Quad.
-It serves all the gourmet coffees and teas, iced drinks, muffins, etc. Same with Mary Jane’s Cafe, located on the first level of Brookens Library.
-That’s right, a mocha latte while you hit the books.
-Mary Jane’s also serves whole grains, healthy sandwiches, and gourmet salads for lunch.
+It serves all the gourmet coffees and teas, smoothies, iced drinks, muffins, etc.

 How do I get an on-campus job?

 UIS has an online career management system called Career Connect.
 That is where you will find on-campus student worker positions posted.
 After you register for classes, you can register for an account at the CareerConnect Student.

 Is it true the library is haunted?

 Plenty.
 We have 85+ student organizations you can explore — check out the Office of Student Life.
 We also have eleven intercollegiate sports, numerous intramural teams, lots of traditions like Homecoming and Springfest, a foreign film series, incredible entertainment that comes to Sangamon Auditorium, theatre and music departments with plays and concerts all year, and a Housing Residents’ Council, which spends an inordinate amount of time making sure nobody who lives on campus is bored.